OjusWiZard/Code-Pad/README.md

 <a id=about-the-project></a>

 # 🔎 About the Project
-[CodePad](https://codepad.tech) is an online quiz platform that empowers programmers to solve coding problems in real-time with an [Online Code Editor](https://codepad.tech/editor) and compilers for all popular languages.

-It is created as a platform to help programmers make it big in the world of Algorithms, Computer Crogramming, and [Programming Contests](https://codepad.tech/events).

-At CodePad, we work hard to revive the geek in you by hosting programming contests.
-We also put in a lot of efforts in getting quality problems, which would, in turn, foster your learning while solving them.
+[CodePad](https://codepad.tech) is the Competetive Programming platform of JSSATEN.
+This platform is way cooler than a normal coding website because of it's Retro VCR Design, [Integrated Coding Editor](https://codepad.tech/editor) for 45+ languages, [Programming Contests](https://codepad.tech/events), and their Live
+Leaderboards.

+At CodePad, The [Nibble Computer Society](https://hackncs.com/) will conduct multiple Programming Competitions to revive the geek in you, and keep promoting the coding culture in our college.

+So, charge all your laptops and Happy Coding!

 ### Built With [React](https://reactjs.org/) and [Django](https://www.djangoproject.com/).